I can never be as calm as Usec Abella, Roque admits

 Asked about Duterte’s plan for Abella, he said he was not privy on the matter.

 “I have asked for his prayers and I will pray for him.
-But I’m sure there is something in store for Secretary Abella,” he said.
+But I’m sure there is something in store for [Undersecretary] Abella,” he said.

 Duterte announced Roque’s appointment during the lawmaker’s birthday dinner in Davao City on Friday.
 The President said Roque will have the rank of a secretary.